omeasraf/FacialRecognition/README.md

 * Easily create database
 * Easy to use UI
 * Import image right from the app
+* Save identified images
+* Multithreading
 * Cached database, you only have to populate the database once
-* Save identified images

 ## How to use